 How to submit an enquiry

 Public authorities must respond promptly to information requests within 20 working days.
-This 20-day time limit does not apply while we wait for your response to our request to clarify the information you want when reasonably we are unsure of it.
+If we need to ask you to clarify your request the 20 day time limit will be suspended while we wait for your response to our request for clarification and will start again as soon as we receive your reply.

-To help us avoid any uncertainty (and delay) by describing the specific information you require and the service you want a response from in your request (Freedom of Information or Environmental Information).
+You can help avoid any uncertainty (and delay) by describing the specific information you require and the service you want a response from in your request.

 Please contact firstname.lastname@example.org if you have not received a response within the 20-day time frame.